tylernix/tylernix.me/_posts/debunking-i-dont-have-anything-to-hide.md

   url: '/assets/blog/debunking-i-dont-have-anything-to-hide/cover.jpg'
 ---

 I often hear a common statement when talking with friends or colleagues about digital privacy and why it matters.
-It usually comes up right after I mention that some company (which offers a really great product for free) is reading/watching/listening way more invasively than they should be allowed.
+It usually comes up right after I mention that some company (which offers a really great product for free) is reading/watching/listening way more than they should.
 Queue the statement,
 > Yeah, but I don’t have anything to hide.

 🤦‍♂️🤦‍♀️🤦